Joel Selwood: 2013

+2014

-Despite a hamstring injury during the pre-season, Selwood made a recovery to lead Geelong to an unbeaten record over the first five rounds of the 2014 home and away period.
+Despite a hamstring injury during the 2014 pre-season, Selwood made a recovery to lead Geelong to an unbeaten record over the first five rounds of the 2014 home-and-away period.
 He averaged over 27 disposals, 6 tackles, and a goal during the winning streak until the club suffered their first loss for the season against Port Adelaide in round six.
 Geelong were defeated a further three times over the following two months, coinciding with Selwood's lower averages of 19 disposals and 4 tackles a game.
-Despite his overall inconsistent performances, Selwood was praised for his ability to make key contributions during games; he kicked the winning goal against Carlton in round twelve and scored 3 goals against St Kilda in round thirteen from only 11 disposals.
-Coach Scott lauded him as having "a mark of a great player" who could "find a way to change things ... and play his best when the game was demanding it" even after "struggling at times within games and when it seemingly isn’t going (his) way".
+Despite his overall inconsistent performances, Selwood was praised for his ability to make key contributions during games; he kicked the winning goal against Carlton in Round 12 and scored 3 goals against St Kilda in Round 13 from only 11 disposals.
+Coach Chris Scott lauded him as having "a mark of a great player" who could "find a way to change things ... and play his best when the game was demanding it" even after "struggling at times within games and when it seemingly isn’t going [his] way".
 Carlton coach Mick Malthouse similarly praised Selwood as "an outstanding player ... he wills his side to win" and the player he would pick to have in his own team if given the choice.
-Selwood and the Cats finished the season with a 17–5 win-loss record to qualify in third position for the finals series.
-In the qualifying final against Hawthorn, Selwood gathered 31 disposals, 16 contested possessions, 9 clearances, 6 tackles, and 3 goals but was unable to prevent a 36-point defeat.
-Needing to defeat North Melbourne in the semi-final to remain in the finals, Selwood accumulated 24 disposals, a game-high 16 contested possessions, a game-high 11 clearances, and 8 tackles.
-However, he was again unable to prevent a 6-point defeat and Geelong were eliminated from the finals series.
+Selwood and the Cats finished the season with a 17–5 win–loss record to qualify in third position for the finals series.
+In the Qualifying Final against Hawthorn, Selwood gathered 31 disposals, 16 contested possessions, 9 clearances, 6 tackles, and 3 goals but was unable to prevent a 36-point defeat.
+Needing to defeat North Melbourne in the Semi-Final to remain in the finals, Selwood accumulated 24 disposals, a game-high 16 contested possessions, a game-high 11 clearances, and 8 tackles.
+However, he was again unable to prevent a 6-point defeat, and Geelong were eliminated from the finals series.
 The loss was the first time that Selwood had experienced consecutive defeats in a finals series with Geelong.